Edulab-NLP/deepread-rapidapi-samples/README.md

 There are two outputs for every image processed:

+i. `outputs/<filename>.json`: json output returned by DEEPREAD Free Form via RapidAPI.

-i. `outputs/<filename>.<image extension>`: a visualisation of the processed images with side-by-side comparison.
+ii. (optional) `outputs/<filename>.<image extension>`: a visualisation of the processed images with side-by-side comparison.
 The visualisation places all of the extracted text in the approximate location of the bounding boxes found over a blank image.

-ii. `outputs/<filename>.json`: json output returned by DEEPREAD Free Form via RapidAPI.